 Our intellectual property primarily consists of our brands and their related trademarks, domain names, websites, customer lists and affiliations, as well as our marketing intangibles, product know-how and technology.
-We also hold rights to website addresses related to our business, including websites that are actively used in our daily business operations, such as www.Zenhydro.com.
+We also hold rights to website addresses related to our business, including websites that are actively used in our daily business operations, such as Zenhydro.com and simpledeluxe.com.
 We own federally registered trademarks for "iPower" and "Simple Deluxe," which correspond to our current in-house branded products.